 A Cry of Despair From the Earth

 'Save me from the ground' is a cry of despair from the earth towards humanity.
-It’s the earth asking for help and at the same time, an exemplification of what we have got from it, what it has given us, and what we can still give back.
+It's the earth asking for help and at the same time, an exemplification of what we have got from it, what it has given us, and what we can still give back.
 During the time we have left to save it.
 As if the earth wanted to escape from itself, dry branches and leaves rise from the ground and show us all the damage we have done to it: everything is running out, it is drying up, it is disappearing!
-But, what is it that the earth gave us and keep giving us?
+But, what is it that the earth gave us and keeps giving us?
 LIFE.
-This life cycle must be resumed and now we must return what it has given us, acting responsibly, thinking about how day by day we can help to stop or at least reduce this chaos.
+This life cycle must be summarized and now we must return what it has given us, acting responsibly, thinking about how day by day we can help to stop or at least reduce this chaos.
 Can you imagine what this would look like?
 What would it be like if the earth went back to being what it once was?
 Then the leaves begin to show up again on the branches, intertwine with each other and their dull colors disappear to become more vivid and brighter colors.
 Yellows, oranges, browns, greens: life!
 There is still life!

 A cascade of flowers goes down until it reaches the surface to color it, to revive it.
 An explosion of flowers and vegetables in the Scorched earth color palette to celebrate the hope that humanity can still do something for our mother earth.